vickywane/digitaloceanspaces-upload-api/submission.md

 Create a `db.go` file within the `graph` package directory.
 You would gradually put together the code within the file to establish a connection with the Postgres database created in the [Managed Databases](https://www.digitalocean.com/products/managed-databases/) cluster.

-First, add the content of the code block below into the `db.go` file to create a user table in the Postgres database immediately a connection to the database has been established.
+First, add the content of the code block below into the `db.go` file to create a user table in the Postgres database immediately after a connection to the database has been established.

 ```go
 [label server.go]